 Walk Off Those Meals

 Yes, there is more to do in Atlanta than eat and drink.
 “New York has the High Line.
 We have the BeltLine,” says Alton Brown.
 “It’s the walking path of Atlanta, and it’s lovely to watch all the art installations that are going up around it.”
 Looking for more art?
-The High Museum of Art is always spotlighting some of the best photography and art from around the South (and the world), including their current exhibition of Alabama-born William Christenberry’s photography (through April 14, 2019).
+The High Museum of Art is always spotlighting some of the best photography and art from around the South (and the world).

 Cheer and Chow Down at the Stadium